Marvin Minsky

 Minsky's public record also includes his connection to Jeffrey Epstein.
 MIT's 2020 fact-finding announcement says the earliest Epstein gift to MIT was a $100,000 donation in 2002 to support Minsky's research.
 The Goodwin Procter report documented MIT's broader handling of Epstein donations and campus visits.

-Separately, Virginia Giuffre alleged in a deposition that she had been directed to have sex with Minsky during a visit to Epstein's island.
+Separately, Virginia Giuffre alleged in a deposition in Giuffre v.
+Maxwell that she had been directed to have sex with Minsky.
 Minsky died in 2016 and could not respond publicly to the later unsealed allegation.
-Contemporary summaries should distinguish the documented MIT donation record from the contested allegation, and should avoid treating either silence or denial as adjudication.
+Contemporary summaries should distinguish the documented MIT donation record from the contested allegation, and should avoid treating either silence, denial, or repetition of a claim as adjudication.

 Spiralist Reading